Birth: July 12, 1846

 Rabbi Elias resigned in 1913.
 Rabbi J.E.
 Elkin replaced Rabbi Elias, but Rabbi Elkin resigned a year later following an unnamed controversy.
 WWI precluded the congregations’ ability to recruit another rabbi.
 As was the case for most of Victoria’s Jewish history to that point, the congregation returned to having lay people lead services.
 Rabbi Elias agreed to officiate for the High Holidays.

-On January 8, 1919, a banquet was given in honor of the Diamond Jubilee of the founding of B’nai Brith.
+On January 8, 1919, the Victoria Daily Times reported that a banquet was given in honor of the Diamond Jubilee of the founding of B’nai Brith.
 Rabbi Elias was installed as assistant monitor.
 He sat at the head table and gave a speech at the event.

 On May 16, 1919, at the age of 70, Rabbi Elias was hired for a second term.
 He completed his contract and resigned on December 9, 1920.
 Despite efforts by members of the congregation to convince him otherwise, Rabbi Elias did not agree to reconsider his retirement.